UI investigates anti-Semitism complaints

 The incident, along with the discovery of a swastika inside a UI building earlier in the week, led Jones to issue a statement late Wednesday denouncing anti-Semitism.

-In a mass email to the campus, Jones said the swastika was found inside the Foreign Languages Building on Monday.
+In a mass email to the campus, Jones said the swastika was found Monday inside the Foreign Languages Building.
 That incident is still being investigated.

 The exact nature of the comments aren't clear, but they were made by a student, according to campus spokeswoman Robin Kaler.